kanzure/nanoengineer/cad/src/experimental/demoapp_0.1/README.txt

 requires: pyglet, which requires Python 2.4 and ctypes, or Python 2.5

+(pyglet1.1beta2 is also present here, with a few typo corrections in docstrings, and it will be used (so no separate install of pyglet is required, and if you have one it *won't* be used) unless you remove or rename  the subdirectory 'pyglet'.)

+==

 some useful commands (to be run in this directory):

 % make clean